wc-duck/wc-duck.github.io-src/content/post/simple-polling-with-lambdas.md

 draft: true
 ---

-In this post I'm going to touch on a c++-technique to handle callbacks that I have not seen written about before and that many of my collegues hadn't seen before either.
+In this post I'm going to touch on a c++-technique to handle callbacks that I have not seen written about before and that many of my colleagues hadn't seen before either.
 Probably it's not something new and some of you will probably just say "yeah yeah, nothing new under the sun" but it's probably worth a few words!

-Most of us has been in situations where we need to pass a functor that use some local variables to a function.
+Most of us has been in situations where we need to pass a function + userdata to another function.
 It might be that we have some kind of "for each" over some collection of things or polling events from a system.

 I, for example, like to write systems that need polling that can also emit events/results that happened since the last poll for the user to react to.
-One conveniant way to do this is to just pass a callback to your poll-function that is called per item.
+One convenient way to do this is to just pass a callback to your poll-function that is called per item.
-This will not "force" any storage on the user such as returning an allocated array would do and leave the actual decission on what to do with the data to the user.
+This will not "force" any storage on the user such as returning an allocated array would do and leave the actual decision on what to do with the data to the user.

 Something like this: